LiuXTao/face_detection/README.md

 # face_detection
-refer to the papers $$Joint Face Detection and Alignment using Multi-task Cascaded Convolutional Networks$$.
+refer to the papers Joint Face Detection and Alignment using Multi-task Cascaded Convolutional Networks.

 thanks to TropComplique/mtcnn-pytorch